mabartlett/TCSS422Notes/_topics/02_processes.md

 - `filename` is the command.
 - `argv[]` is the list of arguments, the first of which should be whatever `filename` was.
 You better remember to put `NULL` at the end!

 This function stops the current process and loads the specified program into the current one's address space. *This all remains within the same process.* It returns nothing if everything went well and -1 otherwise.
-There is a similar--perhaps even more popular--function called `exec()` that you might see referenced more often, but that one doesn't have `const` in front of its parameters and I don't like that.
+There is a similar--perhaps even more popular--function called `exec()` that you might see referenced more often, but we'll be using `execvp()` in this class.

 ## Miscellaneous

 The `wc` program will give you the newline, word, and byte count for a file.
 Similarly, the command `grep -c word file` will give you a count of all occurrences of `word` in `file`.
 The C function `strdup()` is going to be your friend.
+Beware that it calls `malloc()`, which means you'll want to `free()` the string later!